Table of Contents

 If you’re afraid of the entire withdrawal ordeal, you are not alone.
 Treatment facilities are well aware that many people want to stop using, but feel like they can’t handle withdrawal.
 If you’re struggling with this fear, please weigh the risks of opiate withdrawal versus the risks of opiate addiction.

-Professional treatment for your opiate addiction and opiate withdrawal will improve your physical and mental health, as well as improve your chances of keeping healthy and sobering up in the future by reducing your chances of relapse, overdose, or complications.
+Professional treatment for your opiate addiction and opiate detox will improve your physical and mental health, as well as improve your chances of keeping healthy and sobering up in the future by reducing your chances of relapse, overdose, or complications.
 No matter how unpleasant and uncomfortable opiate withdrawal is, these improvements in your quality of life are worth it.

 Withdrawal can be painful, but addiction is definitely fatal.
 Realizing this can give you the courage to take the steps towards sobriety.